mui/material-ui/docs/src/pages/system/basics/basics.md

 The `sx` prop, as part of the system, solves these problems.
 The example above shows how it can be used in MUI components.

-The property behaves as a superset of CSS that offers mapping values from the theme directly, by pulling specific values depending on the CSS property used.
-In addition to this, it allows a simple way of defining responsive values, that corresponds to the breakpoints values defined in the theme.
+The prop provides a superset of CSS that maps values directly from the theme, depending on the CSS property used.
+In addition, it allows a simple way of defining responsive values that correspond to the breakpoints defined in the theme.

 With it you can build easily your custom visual components, like `Card`, `Badge`, `Chip` that could accept the props & behave exactlly as your design system specifies.